Pav Bhaji Masala Powder Recipe

 Pro Tips By Neha

-Roast the spices on medium or low heat and never on high heat.
+Roast the spices on medium or low heat, never on high.

-Do not grind the spices for a long period, as they may get heated and release their essential oils, making the spice mix granular.
+Do not grind the spices for too long, as they may heat and release their essential oils, making the spice mix granular.

-Always use a clean and dry spoon to take out the masala.
+Always use a clean, dry spoon to remove the masala.

 You can adjust the quantity of red chilies as per your taste.